Correlation functions and spectra

 H = ωc*a'*a

 When the CorrelationFunction is constructed, an additional Hilbert space is added internally which represents the system at the time $t$.
 In our case, this means that another FockSpace is added.
-Note that all operators involved in the correlation function are defined on the ProductSpace including this additional Hilbert space.
+The τ-equations live on the extended product space and are stored in c.eqs.

 n0 = 20.0 # Initial number of photons in the cavity

 Numerically computing the correlation function works in the same way.
-Note, the initial state of the correlation function depends on the final state of the system.
-However, in general it does not depend on all the final values of the system.
-The correct values can be picked out automatically using the correlation_u0 function.
+The initial state of the τ-system depends on the final state of the system, and correlation_u0 picks the right steady-state averages out of the original solution automatically.
+Parameters needed by the τ-system are propagated with correlation_p0:

 u0_c = correlation_u0(c, sol.u[end])